bcgov/devhub-app-web/docs/registerRepo.md

 Tells the devhub to point the user to your resource when they click on the devhub resource card The resourcepath should be a valid hyper link

+#### pageOnly (optional)
+Set to true if you do not want the content to show up in the homepage as an individual card, the content will still be presented in the page view

+#### ignore (optional)
+Set to true if you do not want the content to show up at all

 #### HTML metadata
 In future versions, the Devhub will use the *unfurling* techinique to create neat previews of your content.
 Follow this document on how to add the appropriate metadata to your HTML document.